-In terms of the enzymes used as processing aids, the Code exempts processing aids from the requirement to be declared in the statement of ingredients.
+In terms of the enzymes used as processing aids, paragraphs 1.2.4-3(2)(d) and (e) exempt processing aids from the requirement to be declared in the statement of ingredients.
+This exemption will apply to the processing aids approved in this application.

-2.2.3.2 Labelling as 'genetically modified'
+2.3.3.3 Labelling as 'genetically modified'

-Section 1.5.2-4 requires certain foods for sale that consist of or have as an ingredient, food that is genetically modified to be labelled as 'genetically modified'.
-The Code's labelling requirements, including those imposed by section 1.5.2-4, generally apply only to foods for retail sale and to foods sold to a caterer under subsection 1.2.1-8(1) and section 1.2.1-15 respectively.
+Section 1.5.2-4 requires certain foods for sale that consist of or have as an ingredient, food that is genetically modified to be labelled with the statement 'genetically modified'.
+The Code's labelling requirements imposed by section 1.5.2-4 apply to foods for retail sale and to foods sold to a caterer under subsection 1.2.1-8(1) and section 1.2.1-15 respectively.

-FSANZ's assessment is that PureCircle's steviol glycoside preparations are not food produced using gene technology as they are not derived from an organism that has been modified using gene technology, in contrast to the enzyme processing aids used for their manufacture, which are food produced using gene technology for Code purposes.
-As such, PureCircle's steviol glycoside preparations that are the subject of this application do not require labelling as 'genetically modified'.
+FSANZ's assessment is that PureCircle's steviol glycoside preparations are not food produced using gene technology as they are not derived from an organism that has been modified using gene technology.
+This is in contrast to the enzyme processing aids used for their manufacture, which are food produced using gene technology for Code purposes.
+As such, the steviol glycoside preparations themselves that are the subject of this application do not require labelling as 'genetically modified'.

 The enzymes used as processing aids to manufacture PureCircle's steviol glycoside preparations are highly unlikely to be present as an ingredient in food for sale which contains these preparations.
 Furthermore, it is understood that the steviol glycoside preparations themselves would not be sold for retail sale or to a caterer because they are highly concentrated intense sweeteners.
-As such, it is highly likely that the requirement to label the processing aids as 'genetically modified' would not apply to a food for sale that contains the steviol glycoside preparation(s) because the labelling requirements only apply to food that consists of, or has as an ingredient, a GM food under section 1.5.2-4(1).
+As such, it is highly likely that the requirement to label the processing aids as 'genetically modified' would not apply to a food for sale that contains the steviol glycoside preparation(s) because the labelling requirements only apply to food that consists of, or has as an ingredient, a genetically modified food under section 1.5.2-4.